HTTP Status Codes

 404 (Not Found)

-If the server cannot find the requested page, it shows 404 status code.
+If the server cannot find the requested page, it shows a 404 status code.
 404 pages are also known as dead links or broken links.

 410 (Gone)